 - Our 2022 Comprehensive Formulary.
-To keep things simple, we call this the "Drug List." - ♦ This Drug List tells you which drugs are covered for you. - ♦ It also tells you which of the four "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - ♦ If you need a copy of the Drug List, call Member Services (phone numbers are printed on the back cover of this booklet).
+To keep things simple, we call this the "Drug List." - This Drug List tells you which drugs are covered for you. - It also tells you which of the four "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Member Services (phone numbers are printed on the back cover of this booklet).
 You can also find the Drug List on our website at kp.org/seniorrx.
 The Drug List on the website is always the most current. - Chapter 5 of this booklet.
 Chapter 5 gives you the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
 Chapter 5 also tells you which types of prescription drugs are not covered by our plan. - Our plan's Pharmacy Directory.
 In most situations, you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
 The Pharmacy Directory has a list of pharmacies in our plan's network.
 It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month supply).

-- This chapter describes our Medicare Part D prescription drug coverage for the following Senior Advantage plans for Federal Members in our Southern California Region's service area:
+- This chapter describes our Medicare Part D prescription drug coverage for the following Senior Advantage plans for Federal Members in our Northern California Region's Fresno service area:

-- ♦ High Option Senior Advantage 1 plan.
+- High Option Senior Advantage 1 plan.

-- ♦ High Option Senior Advantage 2 plan.
+- High Option Senior Advantage 2 plan.

-- ♦ Standard Option Senior Advantage 1 plan.

-- Standard Option Senior Advantage 2 plan.
+- Standard Option Senior Advantage plan.

-- ♦ Prosper Senior Advantage plan.